 - Discard Changes - Undo the last changes without saving

 - Save - save the last setup changes of the current tab only

 The Integration Tab is divided into different sections.
-Note that partner integrations differ in their requirements and usually contain a sub-set of all possible sections described below.
+Partner integrations differ in their requirements and usually contain a sub-set of all possible sections described in the following sections.

 See Partner Activation paragraph above for details.

 Some partners require connecting with AppsFlyer via a unique ID given to the advertiser by the partner.
-This ID may be called app ID, account ID, user ID, network ID etc.
+The ID is often referred to as app ID, account ID, user ID, or network ID.

 Enable View-Through attribution

-For SRNs this displays the view-through lookback window slider on this tab.
+- For SRNs this displays the view-through lookback window setting.